badquanta/approval-voting/README.md

 The user should be able to clear the entire list.
 They may do this by entering `-` and starting over.
 They may also remove a single entry, inverse of adding a single entry, by entering a `-` before the entry.
-Doing so simply repeats the above process until the user entres a blank line.
+Doing so simply repeats the above process until the user entries a blank line.
 At which point the system clears the screen and confirms their choices:

     Collecting Ballot Entry for: